Cheia

 Cheia is a mountain resort, 60 km north of Ploiești in Prahova County, Romania.
 Situated in the Teleajen Valley, it is surrounded by the Ciucaș Mountains.
 Administratively, Cheia is a village, part of Măneciu commune.
 Cheia Monastery is located to the southeast of the town.

+Mountain peaks

 Heights, as shown in the panoramic photo (from left to right, view from the Babeș Peak):